-Baruch College stands on a foundation of 160 years of preparing outstanding leaders and practitioners through public higher education.
-The college began as part of the Free Academy, the first institution of free public higher education in the U.S., admitting its first students in 1849.
-Baruch continues to occupy the site of the Free Academy at the corner of 23rd Street and Lexington Avenue with the Lawrence and Eris Field building, originally built in 1929.
+Baruch College builds on a 168-year legacy of providing top-notch public higher education to promising but historically underserved individuals who seek careers as leaders and practitioners in a wide range of professions.
+The College began as part of the Free Academy, the first institution of free public higher education in the U.S. that admitted its first students in 1847.
+Baruch’s Lawrence and Eris Field building, originally built in 1929, continues to occupy the site of the Free Academy at the corner of 23rd Street and Lexington Avenue.

-Baruch College offers undergraduate and graduate programs of study through the Zicklin School of Business, the largest, and one of the most respected, AACSB accredited business school in the nation; the Mildred and George Weissman School of Arts and Sciences, which provides a broad-based liberal arts education to all Baruch College undergraduates; and the School of Public Affairs, which is widely recognized for its teaching, research, and service in the areas of municipal government, nonprofit administration, policy analysis and evaluation, and education.
-The college also offers degree-granting executive programs through its three schools and non-degree and certificate programs through its Division of Continuing and Professional Studies.
+Baruch College offers undergraduate and graduate programs through the Zicklin School of Business, one of the most respected AACSB-accredited business schools in the nation; the Mildred and George Weissman School of Arts and Sciences, which provides a broad-based liberal arts education to all Baruch College undergraduates; and the School of Public Affairs, which is widely recognized for its teaching, research, and service in the areas of municipal government, nonprofit administration, policy analysis and evaluation, and education.
+The College also offers degree-granting Executive Programs through its three schools and non-degree and certificate programs through its Division of Continuing and Professional Studies.

-Located within easy reach of Wall Street, the heart of New York City government, major centers of culture and art, and the global headquarters of major financial, governmental, and not-for-profit organizations, Baruch College provides access to excellence and opportunities to students no matter their economic, cultural, or ethnic backgrounds.
+Located within easy reach of Wall Street, the heart of New York City government, world-renowned centers of culture and art, and the global headquarters of major financial, governmental, and not-for-profit organizations, Baruch College provides access to excellence and opportunities to all students from any economic, cultural, or ethnic background.